State's death toll rises by 178, cases by 5,570 over 2 days after data problems

 Cases in Florida have been trending lower, including in South Florida.

-Palm Beach County's daily cases increased by 307 after 264 over two days.
+Palm Beach County's daily cases increased by 307 after 264 two days ago.
 On Sept.
 28, the rise was 27.

 Florida's new hospitalizations rose by 249 compared with 192 Friday.
-The state reported Friday there are currently 2,139 hospitalized with a primary diagnosis of COVID-19, which is 3 less than the day before.
+The state reported Sunday there are currently 2,120 hospitalized with a primary diagnosis of COVID-19, which is 19 less than Friday.

 Deaths